openethereum/openethereum.github.io/oo7-Parity-Reference.md

 let parity = {api: new Parity.Api(transport)};
 ```

-For the UI-case, the `parity` object will automatically be injected into the `window` object when viewing with Parity extension installed.
+When browsing under a Dapp display environment such as Parity Chrome Extension, the `parity` object will automatically be injected into the `window` object, and the above is not necessary.
+Under other environments, such as Mist and Metamask, you may need to use the above code.

-In both cases, a polyfill and installation is needed afterwards, which will define the `parity.bonds` object:
+In both the UI and server-side cases, a polyfill and installation is needed afterward to deposit the `oo7-parity` APIs into the basic `parity` object:

 ```js
 import {setupBonds, abiPolyfill} from 'oo7-parity';